adnenre/trello-react-typescript/README.md

 # trello-clone

-a simple clone of trello using react and typescript
+a simple clone of trello using react and typescript with no ui library / jwt authentication / node / express

 ## Getting started